wearetheledger/fabric-mock-stub/README.md

 [![Build Status](https://travis-ci.org/wearetheledger/fabric-mock-stub.svg?branch=master)](https://travis-ci.org/wearetheledger/fabric-mock-stub)
 # Hyperledger Fabric Nodejs mockstub
-A Nodejs module that helps you to test your Hyperledger Fabric nodejs chaincode.
-When it proves itself, we will be adding this package to the official gerrit of the Fabric nodejs SDK.
+A Nodejs module that helps you to test your Hyperledger Fabric Nodejs chaincode.
+When it proves itself, we will be adding this package to the official Gerrit of the Fabric Nodejs SDK.

 - [docs](https://wearetheledger.github.io/fabric-mock-stub)
 - [example usage](https://github.com/wearetheledger/fabric-network-boilerplate/tree/master/chaincode/node)